Souky246/Code-to-check-the-gene-mutation-in-Sickle-cell-disease-/README.md

-# Code-to-check-the-gene-mutation-in-Sickle-cell-disease with an interface for the user
+# Code to detect gene mutation-in-Sickle-cell-disease with an interface for the user
 import tkinter
 # Function to detect mutations or process sequences
 def detecter_mutation():